Father’s Day for The Orphan

 “He is not really himself, nor does he know or love himself: Everything he undertakes is done in hope of making somebody love him in the way he once, as a child, so urgently needed to be loved; but what could not be experienced at the appropriate time in the past can never be attained later on.” — Alice Miller, The Drama of The Gifted Child

 Every year this horrendous day comes around and I scroll through my feed like a crazed addict.
 I feel hostile and resentful of the oh so fortunate friends and family members posing with their fathers.
-Some people hate Valentine’s Day, some hate Halloween (I can’t imagine why) and I, I hate Father’s Day.
-I loathe it, abhor it with so much intensity that it makes me want to bring the years of pain and rage to the surface, sharpen it into something sharp and destroy everything in front of me.
+Some people hate Valentine’s Day, some hate Christmas and I, I hate Father’s Day.
+I loathe it, abhor it with so much intensity that it makes me want to bring the years of pain and rage to the surface, sharpen it into a jagged knife and destroy everything in front of me.
 Usually during my outbursts I break all the mirrors, or wine glasses in my home and walk across the sharp pieces of glass, leaving the tiny shards embedded into my skin, the blood on the floor.

 No one tells you what really happens when you are orphaned as a child.
 No one tells you that you lose a part of yourself, you lose your community, your safe base.
 For my mother and I, we lost our home, our freedom.
 As I grew up I realized I lost my identity.
 And the parts of yourself that you lose, like pieces of a dusty old puzzle — some pieces you can’t find, ever.
 They’re gone.
 You will never get it back.
 There will always be this gaping hole, empty, hollow.